EOSIO/welcome/docs/03_tutorials/bios-boot-sequence.md

 echo $! > $DATADIR"/eosd.pid"

 ```
-Paste the content of your clipboard in the nano text editor.
+Paste the content of your clipboard in the editor of your choice.
 Make sure you replace the `EOS_PUB_DEV_KEY` and `EOS_PRIV_DEV_KEY` with the keys you generated in step 1.2 previously.
 Save and exit (using same keystroke as previous step: `CTRL+X, y, ENTER`).